 The Counseling Center provides a safe, comfortable, caring and confidential place for students.
 Sometimes students have personal problems they may wish to discuss with one of our staff.
-These may be related to concerns about relationships, transition, coping, development, school, self-concept, family dynamics, etc. These concerns may be complicated by such things as alcohol and other drug use/abuse, anxiety, or depression.
-The Counseling Center is staffed by licensed psychologists and counselors as well as social workers who are available to help students make the most they can out of their years at the University.
+These may be related to concerns about relationships, transition, coping, development, school, self-concept, family dynamics, etc. Such things as alcohol and other drug use/abuse, anxiety, or depression may complicate these concerns.
+The Counseling Center is staffed by licensed mental health professionals who are available to help students make the most they can out of their years at the University.
 Finding ways to identify and cope with the stressors of life can make a difference in a day of the life of a college student.